Meltallian/Cleaner_42_linux/README.md

 ##PS :

-Updated to work for linux environnment by jbidaux
+Updated to work for linux environment by jbidaux